 Minnesota requires a series of licensure exams for initial teacher licensure.
-Students must complete the Basic Skills requirement prior to admission to an Education program.
 This requirement can be met in one of two ways:

 There are several ways to meet the Basic Skills Requirement.
 The most common include: